Fieldites: History

 Born Max Gould in 1903, B. J. Field had been a successful Columbia educated petroleum analyst on Wall Street before the crash of 1929.
 Afterwards he became a Trotskyist and led informal discussion groups at his home with the other members.

 Field was expelled following the New York Hotel strike of January 1934 for not accepting CLA discipline and not getting adequate safeguards for former strikers against discrimination.
 Field was later removed from leadership of the Amalgamated Food Workers union because a rival union, the Communist-led Food Workers Industrial Union, had gained shop floor leadership during the course of the unsuccessful strike.
 By the end of 1934, the Amalgamated Food Workers had merged into the Food Workers Industrial Union.
-In his book on the history of American Trotskyism, James P. Cannon – at the time a major leader of the CLA – provides a detailed (though manifestly polemic and hostile) account of Field's antecedents and his part in the hotel strike.
+In his book on the history of American Trotskyism, James P. Cannon – at the time a major leader of the CLA – provides a detailed account of Field's antecedents and his part in the hotel strike.

 As noted by Cannon, in the late 1920s some CLA members happened to be involved in the Amalgamated Food Workers union which had been reduced in power and influence after the Communist Party split the union in 1930.
 In 1932, the CLA regarded the sudden upsurge in unionism among the hard-pressed hotel workers as its big chance, throwing much of its resources and membership into this struggle – among them B.J.
 Field.
 A statistician, economist and linguist, Field had no previous trade union experience, but his fluent knowledge of French was of crucial importance in establishing contact with the hotels' French chefs, many of whom did not speak English.
 Because of the chefs' prestige and their being "the most strategically important sector in the hotel situation", their adherence to the strike was a major coup, for which Field got credit.
 For their part, the chefs insisted that Field be placed at the head of the new union.
 In this position he got much into the public eye and had his photo in the New York papers.
 His fame and prestige soared especially after a series of mass meetings, the biggest of which – at the annex of the Madison Square Garden – drew a crowd of no less than 10,000 people.